lurahealth/firmware_lab_testing/README.md

                   confirmation packet
-        - For X calibration points indicated within "STARTCALX" packet, send packets following the format  "PTN_AB.C" where N is every value from 1 to X and AB.C is a mmol/L value to be referenced for the calibration reading.
+        - For X calibration points indicated within "STARTCALX" packet, send packets following the format  "PTN_AB.C" where N is every value from 1 to X and AB.C is a mmol/L or pH value to be referenced for the calibration reading.
 AB.C can also have format A.BC - 3 digits with one decimal
                 - The peripheral will return a "PTXCONF" confirmation packet
         - Once X "PTN_AB.C" packets have been sent, the peripheral will run a